aws-amplify/docs/cli-toolchain/usage.md

 - util

 #### Category plugin
-Official category plugins are recognized by the `amplify-category-` prefix in the package name.<br/>
+Amplify maintained category plugins are recognized by the `amplify-category-` prefix in the package name.<br/>
 A category plugin wraps up the logic to create and manage one category of backend resources in the cloud.
 It defines the "shape" of the cloud resources based on user (the developer) input, constructs parameters to CRUD cloud resource, and exports relevant cloud resource information to the project metadata.

 Categories are managed by AWS and are a functional use case that a client engineer is building as part of their UX, rather than service implementations.

 #### Provider plugin
-Official provider plugins are recognized by the `amplify-provider-` prefix in the package name.<br/>
+Amplify maintained provider plugins are recognized by the `amplify-provider-` prefix in the package name.<br/>
 A provider plugin abstracts the actual cloud resource provider.
-It wraps up communication details such as access credentials, api invoke and wait logic, and response data parsing etc. and exposes simple interface methods for the category plugins to CRUD cloud resource.
+It wraps up communication details such as access credentials, api invoke and wait logic, and response data parsing.
+It also exposes simple interface methods for the category plugins to CRUD cloud resource.

 #### Frontend plugin
-Official frontend plugins are recognized by the `amplify-frontend-` prefix in the package name.<br/>
+Amplify maintained frontend plugins are recognized by the `amplify-frontend-` prefix in the package name.<br/>
 A frontend plugin handles a specific type of frontend projects, such as Javascript, Android or iOS projects.
-Among other things, it provides these functionalities:
+Among other things, it provides the following functionalities:
 - Formats the cloud resource information and writes it to a file at the right location so it can be recognized and consumed by the frontend project
 - Builds and serves the frontend application locally with backend hot-wired to the cloud resources
 - Builds and publishes the application (frontend and backend) to its intended users